pconwell/dcso_arrests/README.md

 ### 4. (optional) Run docker image as cron

-run the docker image as a crontab so that the information is updated once per day.
+run the docker image as a crontab so that the information is updated once per day at 0630 (or whatever time)

+`30 6 * * * docker run --rm --volume "/home/pconwell/dcso_arrests/:/data" arrests`